Last updated on October 16th, 2016

 Section 2a.
 Requirements.
 A candidate for active membership in the Chapter shall hold a GPA of 3.0 or higher, have completed one semester of their second year biology courses with a grade of “B” or higher, one course of which must be Biology 200 (Cell Biology) or a higher level biology course, be an active member of a standing committee, and be in good academic standing with Truman State University.

 Section 2b.
 Guidelines.
 Candidates for active membership shall meet all requirements set forth by the initiation committee concerning attendance and involvement in the Chapter.
-Candidates for active membership shall also complete a pledge book documenting initiation activities.

 Section 3.
 Associate Membership.
 Associate membership shall be open to undergraduate students who are interested in the biological sciences but ineligible for active membership.

 Section 3a.
 Guidelines.
 Candidates for associate membership shall meet all requirements set forth by the initiation committee concerning attendance and involvement in the Chapter.
-Candidates for associate membership shall also complete a pledge book documenting initiation activities.

 Section 3b.
 Restrictions.
 Associate members shall be eligible to participate in all local, district, and national activities except as follows: Associate members shall not hold executive office, vote on chapter membership herrings or national concerns, or represent the Chapter or vote at national conventions.